 Catalog (.clg) files have several advantages over .wim files.

-Significantly smaller than Windows image (.wim) files, .clg files can be less than 1 MB, while .wim files can be several GB in size.
+The size of a .clg file can be less than 1 megabyte (MB), while .wim files can be several GBs in size.
 Also, .clg files are easier to copy to removable media or a network share.